amanesha/Form-and-Redux-Toolkit/README.md

-# Counter Project using Redux and ReduxToolKit
+# Form and Redux ToolKit Project Dispalyin all value in global state

-It show the counter project using vanila reduxa and reduxtoolkit to demonestrate the difference between redux and reduxtoolkit.
+It show the Form data is in global state and any componet can use the data in on centeral state store .

 ## How to setup